 Nashville merchandise.
 Photography by Allison Harpole.

-The Frist Center gift shop is THE best place in Nashville to shop for the holidays.
 Whether you’re looking for a gift for a child or something special for the person who has everything, you’ll find a dazzling array of specialty merchandise at the Frist.
 Be sure to see our beautiful handcrafted jewelry, ceramics, textiles, decorative arts from around the world, framed prints and posters, stationery, supplies for the developing artist, book, videos, and exhibition catalogs, galore.

 And, to top it off, we will wrap your gifts at no charge.

 Frist Center Members receive a 10 percent discount every day!
 If you are not a member, you can join online or when you visit the shop.

 Brenda Stein is a studio artist living in Nashville.
 She received her BS from the University of Wisconsin and has trained with woodturning masters Ray Key, David Ellsworth and John Jordan.
 As a woodturner, Brenda creates gallery quality art that moves the viewer by combining the beauty of the individual characteristics of our Tennessee woods, with a strong form to support that beauty.

 Brenda strives to create works of turned wood that, as her first mentor the late Charles Alvis would say are, "an applause to the tree."
 She lives and works in middle Tennessee, an area with an exceptionally rich variety of tree